firstdraft/appdev-lessons/lessons/each-lesson.md

 ### Array's each method

 But we can do even better than using `Integer`'s `.times` (or `.step`) method to iterate over an `Array`.
 There's a method that you can call directly on the `Array` itself called `.each`.
-Compare the code below to the model solution above and try to find the differences:
+Compare the code below to the previous model solution and try to find the differences:

 ```ruby
 p "Enter at least 2 words, separated by spaces:"